Get Started

 The problem isn't your team.
 It's how technology gets bought.

 Every person you talk to during a technology purchase is paid by the vendors selling to you.
 The analysts.
 The consultants.
+The integrators.
+The resellers.
+The salespeople.
+It's not a flaw in the system — it is the system.

 In legal, you hire your own attorney.
 In finance, you hire your own advisor.
 In real estate, you have your own agent.
 In technology — the last major purchasing category without buyer-side representation — you're expected to navigate it alone.